Norbok7/rails-teacher-1.0/milestones.md

 # Interactive Rails Full-Stack Roadmap (No-Scaffold Edition — **MCQ Mode**)

-> **Note:** When using any external gem, always check that it is present in your Gemfile and installed (`bundle install`) before continuing with setup or usage.
-This prevents missing dependency errors and ensures a smooth workflow.
+> **Note:** All setup commands assume you are already in the project root directory.
+Use `rails` (not `bin/rails`) for all commands.
+Gems are installed automatically before starting the MCQ loop.

 **Purpose** → Teach Rails 8 full-stack by _running the code_, letting the first runtime error surface the next learning objective, and quizzing the learner with a **multiple-choice prompt** that ties back to community best-practice principles (see `bestpractice.md`).